 B, The incardination of a bishop requires approval of the Archbishop Primus.

-A. No one has to take an oath of loyalty to the church.
-The only requirements is to be in agreement with our beliefs.
+A. It is our expectation that clergy will work together in a collegiate and civil manner.
+While there is an episcopal structure, it is not the church leaderships desire to dictate how clergy practice their personal ministries.
+The only requirement is to be in agreement with our beliefs.
 B. We give free reign to practice ministry as one pleases so long as they do no harm to the reputation of the church by their affiliation and do not engage in illegal activities.
 All illegal activity will be immediately reported to the police.

 C. The role of the bishops will be to provide moral and spiritual support to the clergy.
 Their goal is to be servant leaders who develop others in their ministry rather than being traditional "overseers".
 The structure of the church is meant to maximize individual ministerial freedom.
+That being said we do expect the chain of command to be respected.
 D. We do require that anyone performing an exorcism get a waiver of responsibility signed by the person receiving the exorcism and that it be returned to the bishops for approval before any action is taken to avoid any potential legal issues.